zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 One problem with this approach is that if you ever want to change the user name or group, you'll have to do it in at least 3 places (in this recipe and any other recipes that reference these names).

 To keep things more manageable, it's a common practice to separate the logic of your recipe from its data and define that data in one place.
-To do that, we'll use attributes.
+To do that, we'll define custom _node attributes_.

-### Create attributes file
+### Create the custom attributes file

 In [Manage a node](/manage-a-node/ubuntu/), you learned about some of the built-in node attributes that Chef provides, such as the node's IP address.
-You can also define your own custom attributes that are specific to your [problem].
+You can also define your own custom attributes that are specific to your policy.
+Let's create an attributes file that will define all of the custom attributes for our web application cookbook.

 Run the following to create an attributes file named <code class="file-path">default.rb</code>.